 The first 3 miles or so of approach to the peaks is pretty uneventful other than the stream crossings.

 Once you reach the Hancock Ridge Trail, it immediately becomes quite steep.
-We started with Hancock first, and shortly after we started climbing, I headed off into the woods to climb the Hancock slide while the rest of the group continued up the trail.
+We started with Hancock first, and shortly after we started climbing, I headed off into the woods to climb the Arrow slide while the rest of the group continued up the trail.

-The slide was beautiful, the lower section was all old snow, and the upper section was largely ice with some snow to the right.
+Arrow slide was beautiful, the lower section was all old snow, and the upper section was largely ice with some snow to the right.

 The whole way up there is a great view behind you of the valley and the Osceolas in the distance.

 I headed up the right side staying on the snow until I got near the top, then made my way across the ice just below the largest step in the ice.
 I had brought my ice axes with me just in case I ran into some little spots to climb, and for arresting while we slide down the steep trail on descent, they definitely came in handy here as I wouldn't have been able to cross over without them.

 The ice was in pretty good condition, though not very fat.
 I had ok sticks all the way across.